sinamps/sinamps.github.io/_publications/2021-07-31-bot-detection.md

 date: 2021-07-31
 venue: 'Under Review'
 paperurl: 'https://www.iitp.ac.in/~iciss2021/'
 citation: 'Sina Mahdipour Saravani, Indrajit Ray, Indrakshi Ray.
-(2021). &quot;Social Media Bot Identification using Deepfake Text Detection.&quot; <i>Submitted to ICISS</i>.
-1(2).'
+(2021). &quot;Social Media Bot Identification using Deepfake Text Detection.&quot; <i>Submitted to International Conference on Information Systems Security</i>.'
 ---
 <!--This paper is about the number 2.
 The number 3 is left for future work.-->